typedb/typedb-docs/02-clients/01-studio.md

 <div class="note">
 [Note]
-If the Project panel is not displayed try clicking Project button on the left edge of the TypeDB Studio window.
+If the Project panel is not displayed — click the Project vertical tab on the left edge of the TypeDB Studio window.
 </div>

 ## Basic operations